 - 1. This document is aimed at those in planning and finance offices who need to have a good understanding of how Research England grant is calculated.
-It provides a summary of changes to funding for 2019-20 and explains in detail how the figures in the 2019-20 recurrent grant tables have been derived.
+It provides a summary of changes to funding for 2020-21 and explains in detail how the figures in the 2020-21 recurrent grant tables have been derived.
 Abbreviated references are used in this document; the full title or descriptions are given at the end.
 The content of this document is split into three sections to cover the following areas: - a.
 Section one describes the processes for data amendments and transfers.
 It also summarises the funding agreement and data assurance - b.
-Section two describes any changes to the funding methods in 2019-20 and the presentation of the grant tables - c.
-Section three contains a detailed description of each of the individual tables which form the 2019-20 grant tables and is intended to be a reference for anyone looking to understand how each allocation has been derived. - 2.
-Each provider will be able to access their own grant tables and supporting documents on the OfS portal on Wednesday 24 July 2019.
-Please note that all information in this document is subject to embargo until 0001 on Friday 26 July 2019.
+Section two describes any changes to the funding methods in 2020-21 and the presentation of the grant tables - c.
+Section three contains a detailed description of each of the individual tables which form the 2020-21 grant tables and is intended to be a reference for anyone looking to understand how each allocation has been derived. - 2.
+The 'Research and knowledge exchange funding for 2020-21' (RE-P-2020-05) publication summarises our main recurrent funding and formula capital to higher education providers for 2020-21.
+Annex A to the publication detailed the allocations for individual providers.
+Each provider will be able to access their own grant tables and the supporting documents through the Research England website from 11 September 2020.